Intermediate Individual Taxation - Tax Staff Essentials

 Modern tax strategies for individual clients

-Frequent changes in legislation make it challenging to keep track of the opportunities for individuals to save on their taxes.
+H.R.
+1, commonly referred to as OBBBA, has reshaped the individual tax landscape, and a cascade of guidance has made it challenging to keep track of the opportunities for individuals to save on their taxes.
 Materials explain the latest tax law changes and the individual and business planning opportunities they provide.

-You'll gather a wealth of tax-planning tips and strategies and learn about key tax return issues so you have the latest guidance to serve your clients better.
+You'll gather a wealth of tax-planning tips and strategies and learn about key tax return issues, so you have the latest guidance to serve your clients better.

 In this course, you'll explore the effects of the latest tax legislative, regulatory, and court actions, including:

-• Inflation Reduction Act of 2022
+- Inflation Reduction Act of 2022

-• IRS guidance on the hottest tax topics affecting individual taxpayers
+- IRS guidance on the hottest tax topics affecting individual taxpayers

 Key Topics

-• Gains and losses on property transactions
+- Gains and losses on property transactions

-• Fringe benefits
+- Fringe benefits

-• Retirement plan distributions
+- Retirement plan distributions

-• Hobby losses
+- Hobby losses

-• Home offices
+- Home offices

-• Depreciation and amortization
+- Depreciation and amortization

-• The qualified business income deduction under Section 199A
+- Qualified business income under Section 199A

 Learning Outcomes

-• Determine whether an activity is passive or active.
+- Determine whether an activity is passive or active.

-• Determine the allowable deductions for vacation homes.
+- Determine the allowable deductions for vacation homes.

-• Determine the amounts allowable for deducting travel and transportation expenses.
+- Determine the amounts allowable for deducting travel and transportation expenses.

-• Identify income categories and entity types that qualify for the qualified business income (QBI) deduction.
+- Identify income categories and entity types that qualify for the qualified business income (QBI) deduction.

-• Identify property transaction provisions that apply to installment sales, inherited property, and other capital assets.
+- Identify property transaction provisions that apply to installment sales, inherited property, and other capital assets.

 Who Will Benefit

-• CPAs working with clients or employers requiring up-to-date expertise in individual income taxation
+- CPAs working with clients or employers requiring up-to-date expertise in individual income taxation

 Group ordering for your team